Reykjavik in June: 16 Best Things to Do Under the Midnight Sun

 June is prime time for outdoor sports in Reykjavik, with two of the country’s most iconic races taking place this month.

-The Suzuki Midnight Sun Run, held around the summer solstice, takes runners through Reykjavik’s scenic streets and coastal paths while the sun barely dips below the horizon.
+The Suzuki Midnight Sun Run on June 25, 2026 takes runners through Reykjavik’s scenic streets and coastal paths while the sun barely dips below the horizon.
 Distances range from 5K and 10K to a half-marathon, making it accessible for different levels.

-The Mount Esja Ultra offers a more challenging trail-running experience just outside the city.
+The Mount Esja Ultra on June 13, 2026 offers a more challenging trail-running experience just outside the city.
 Athletes tackle steep climbs, rugged terrain, and breathtaking views, drawing competitors from around the world.

 These events highlight Iceland’s vibrant outdoor culture and are a unique way to experience Reykjavik in June.